Are you looking for an FHA Loan in the San Antonio area but not sure where to begin?

 - Down payment.
 At the moment, 3.5% is the down-payment requirement.
 You can receieve this as a gift from family or relatives if you do not have it saved up already.

 These basic guidelines scratch the surface of what is needed for an FHA loan.
-There are a few more things that we can go over once you do an application, however there aren’t that much more difficult to meet.
+There are a few more things that we can go over once you do an application, such as how much you qualify for, your estimated monthly payments based off the sales price, down payment, and any items on your credit report that may need attention.
 Generally, FHA loans are the most popular because the loan qualifications are so easy to meet and opens the doors for millions of families each year.
 They are specifically designed for the average American that is really looking to purchase a home, however you can also refinance with FHA as well.

 If you are looking to get pre-qualified in order to buy a home, your best chances will be with FHA due to the looser guidelines.